 Tinnitus means noise in your ears; this usually happens when people listen to excessively loud music.
 The sound originates from buzzing noises on your head, and to sum it up; they are phantom noises with no external sources.

 Although tinnitus develops when we get older, a research study suggests that tinnitus is rising, especially for adolescents.
-But instead of worrying about the headphones themselves, you should be more concerned about the volume level when you are listening to music.
+Though you can still use headphones with tinnitus, just be concerned about the volume level when you are listening to music.

 Hyperacusis is a condition wherein individuals have a heightened sensitivity to sounds.
 People having hyperacusis perceive normal environmental sounds, running water, or even their voices sound extremely loud.